alexdwagner/code-friends/README.md

 * Next.js: For server-side rendering and routing.
 * TypeScript: For static type checking.
 * Tailwind CSS: For utility-first CSS styling.
+* React Query: For data fetching and caching.
+* react-hook-form: For form validation.
 * Font Awesome: For icons.

 ## Contribution